 - What should I know before attempting to change the default soil ingestion rate?

-By selecting the multiple source analysis option, the IEUBK model would automatically calculate the corresponding dust concentration from the soil concentration.
+By selecting the multiple source analysis option, the IEUBK model would automatically calculate the corresponding dust lead concentration from the user-entered soil lead concentration.

 Diet items include: